CSA cases are closing!

 There is an expected delay to payments!
 Once the existing case is closed, there is likely to be a period where no payments are received until the new application is complete and payment process in place.

-For more information on how the Case Closure program will affect you, take advantage of our support services and speak to our advisers now.
+For more information on how the Case Closure program will affect you, take advantage of our one month subscription and speak to our advisers now.